-Learn how to carb load for your next half marathon, marathon or triathlon.
+The ultimate guide to carb loading for your next half marathon, marathon or triathlon for maximum energy levels.

-Does carb loading give you a license to eat pasta, bagels, bananas and rice all day?
+Does carb loading allow you to eat pasta, bagels, bananas and rice all day?
 Sort of.
 But there are some rules to follow when carb loading to ensure you’re doing it efficiently.

 What is carb loading?

 Carbs are the primary fuel source for exercise, making them incredibly important for athletes.
 [Read more about the best plant-based carbs for athletes.]
-The body actually stores carbs in something called glycogen, which is in the liver and muscles.
+The body actually stores carbs in the liver and muscles (this is called glycogen).

-Usually, glycogen stores only last for about 30 minutes during exercise.
-The purpose of carb loading is to try to extend that 30-minute window and make sure you have as much glycogen stored as possible.
+Usually, glycogen stores only last for about 30 minutes during exercise, and the purpose of carb loading is to try to extend that window.
 It’s essentially filling up your gas tank with energy in order to reduce time to fatigue.

+During long events, like marathons or triathlons, carb loading can help keep energy levels up.
 Well-trained athletes have higher glycogen stores than less-trained athletes.
-That means they can really reap the benefits from carb loading.
+That means they can really reap the benefits of carb loading.

-About 80% of your daily calories should come from carbs.
-The average carb intake is 45-60% of daily calories, so that’s quite a bit more.
-Although chowing down on bread and pasta may sound fantastic, eating 80% of calories from carbs is more tedious than you think.
+Although chowing down on bread and pasta may sound fantastic, eating 80% of calories from carbs is more tedious than you think (more on that later).

 Download the 100 best plant-based foods for runners here!